4d/docs/website/translated_docs/de/Debugging/basics.md

 ## Debugger

-A common beginner mistake in dealing with error detection is to click **Abort** in the Syntax Error Window, go back to the Method Editor, and try to figure out what's going by looking at the code.
+A common beginner mistake in dealing with error detection is to click **Abort** in the Syntax Error Window, go back to the Code Editor, and try to figure out what's going by looking at the code.
 Do not do that!
 You will save plenty of time and energy by always using the **Debugger**.

 The Debugger allows you to step through methods slowly.
 It displays all the information you need in order to understand why an error occurred.
 Once you have this information, you know how to fix the error.